opnsense/update/README.md

 to run manual edits or file downloads since patch(1) tries to keep the file integrity intact.

 The utility was first introduced in May 2016.
+In February 2019, a local caching mechanism was added to provide offline patching capability.

 opnsense-code
 =============